mozilla/gcp-ingestion/docs/ingestion-beam/decoder-job.md

 1. Remove the `x_forwarded_for` and `remote_addr` attributes
 1. Remove any `null` values added to attributes

+### Parse URI

+Attempt to extract attributes from `uri`, on failure send messages to the configured error output.

+### Decompress

+Attempt to decompress payload with gzip, on failure pass the message through unmodified.

+### Parse Payload

+1. Parse the message body as a `UTF-8` encoded JSON payload
+1. Drop specific fields or entire messages that match a specific set of signatures for toxic data that we want to make sure we do not store
+   * Maintain counter metrics for each type of dropped message
+1. Validate the payload structure based on the JSON schema for the specified document type
+   * Invalid messages are routed to error output
+1. Extract some additional attributes such as `client_id` and `os_name` based on the payload contents

 ### Parse User Agent

 Attempt to extract browser, browser version, and os from the `user_agent` attribute, drop any nulls, and remove `user_agent` from attributes.

+### Write Metadata Into the Payload

+Add a nested `metadata` field and several `normalized_*` attributes into the payload body.

 ## Executing